trailofbits/algo/README.md

 The easiest way to get an Algo server running is to let it setup a _new_ virtual machine in the cloud for you.

+1. Setup an account on a cloud hosting provider.
+Algo supports [DigitalOcean](https://www.digitalocean.com/), [Amazon EC2](https://aws.amazon.com/), [Google Compute Engine](https://cloud.google.com/compute/), and [Microsoft Azure](https://azure.microsoft.com/).
-1. Install the dependencies for your operating system:
+2. Install the dependencies for your operating system:

- OS X: `sudo easy_install pip && sudo pip install --ignore-install -r requirements.txt`
+ macOS: `sudo easy_install pip && sudo pip install --ignore-install -r requirements.txt`

  Linux (deb-based): `sudo easy_install pip && sudo apt-get update && sudo apt-get install build-essential libssl-dev libffi-dev python-dev && sudo pip install -r requirements.txt`

  Linux (rpm-based): See the [Pre-Install Documentation for RedHat/CentOS 6.x](docs/pre-install_redhat_centos_6.x.md)

-2. Open the file `config.cfg` in your favorite text editor.
+3. Open the file `config.cfg` in your favorite text editor.
 Specify the users you wish to create in the `users` list.
-3. Start the deploy and follow the instructions: `./algo`
+4. Start the deploy and follow the instructions by running: `./algo`.
+There are several optional features available.
+None are required for a fully functional VPN server.
+These features are described in greater detail in [ROLES.md](docs/ROLES.md).

 That's it!
 You now have an Algo VPN server on the internet.